 Welcome to Composition I: Writing with a Strategy!
 In this course, you will focus on three main topics: writing strategies, writing style, format and grammar, and editing and revising text.
 This course consists of an introduction and five sections aligned to the three main topics.
 The sections address understanding purpose and audience, writing strategies and techniques, format, style, structure, and grammar, editing and revision strategies, and constructive feedback.
 Each section includes learning opportunities through readings, videos, audio, and other relevant resources.
 Assessment activities with feedback also provide opportunities to check your learning, practice, and show how well you understand course content.
 Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the five competencies that will be covered in the final assessment.
 If you have no prior knowledge or experience, you can expect to spend 30-40 hours on the course content.

-This is Anatomy and Physiology I, a six-section, 4 CEU course that enables students to develop an understanding of the relationships between the structures and function of the integumentary, skeletal, muscular, nervous and endocrine systems in the human body.
+This is Anatomy and Physiology I, a six-section, 4 CU course that enables students to develop an understanding of the relationships between the structures and function of the integumentary, skeletal, muscular, nervous and endocrine systems in the human body.
 This course will involve laboratory activities, simulated dissections, textbook material, models, and diagrams.
 Because the course is self-paced, you may move through the material as quickly or as slowly as you need to, with the goal of demonstrating proficiency in the four competencies covered in the final assessment.
 If you have no prior knowledge of this material, you can expect to spend 40–60 hours on the course content.

-The Global Arts and Humanities course contains three modules with corresponding lessons.
+This is a Global Arts and Humanities course that contains three modules with corresponding lessons.
 This course is an invitation to see the world through the humanities, examine the humanities during the Information Age, and explore the global origins of music—essentially questioning what makes us human, and how people are connected across culture and time.
 Each module includes learning opportunities through readings, videos, audio, and other relevant resources.
 Assessment activities with feedback also provide opportunities to practice and check learning.
 With no prior knowledge or experience, a learner can expect to spend 30-40 hours on the course content.

 Pathophysiology is an overview of the pathology and treatment of diseases in the human body, tissues, glands and membranes, the integumentary system, the sensory system, skeletal and muscular systems, the digestive system, blood, vessels and circulation, lymphatic system, immunity and disease, heart and respiratory system, nervous, urinary and endocrine systems, and male and female reproductive systems.
 Prerequisites include all prior courses in this programmatic sequence.